MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 ### Multiple lines

-You can separate operations into multiple individual instructions to optimize Docker build speed.
+You can split operations into multiple individual instructions to optimize Docker build speed.
 Multiple `RUN` operations increase caching effectiveness because individual layers are created for each `RUN` instruction.
-If an identical instruction has already been run in a different Docker Build operation, this cached operation (image layer) is reused, resulting in decreased Docker build runtime.
+If an identical instruction was already run in a different Docker Build operation, this cached operation (image layer) is reused, resulting in decreased Docker build runtime.

-In the following example, both Apache and the Visual Studio Redistribute packages are downloaded, installed, and then the un-needed files cleaned up.
-This is all done with one `RUN` instruction.
+In the following example, both Apache and the Visual Studio Redistribute packages are downloaded, installed, and then cleaned up by removing files that are no longer needed.
+This is all done with a single `RUN` instruction.
 If any of these actions are updated, all actions will rerun.

 ```dockerfile
 FROM windowsservercore